 Congenital malformation (CM) began to emerge as one of the major childhood health problems and it refers to any abnormality, whether genetic or not, which is present at birth.
-Treatment and rehabilitation of children with CM is costly and complete recovery is usually impossible.4
+Treatment and rehabilitation of children with CM is costly and complete recovery is usually impossible.

 The etiology of CM is genetic (30-40%) and environmental (5 to 10%).
-Among the genetic etiology, chromosomal abnormality constitutes 6%, single gene disorders 25% and multifactorial 20-30%; however, for nearly 50% of CM, the cause is yet to be known.5
+Among the genetic etiology, chromosomal abnormality constitutes 6%, single gene disorders 25% and multifactorial 20-30%; however, for nearly 50% of CM, the cause is yet to be known.

 In one study, the prevalence of CM was 3% for single major anomaly and 0.7% for multiple major anomalies.
-It has also been shown that 12.3-32% of deaths that have occured during the perinatal period are related to congenital anomalies.6
+It has also been shown that 12.3-32% of deaths that have occured during the perinatal period are related to congenital anomalies.

-Consanguineous marriages have been described as an important factor contributing to increased congenital malformations.7A consanguineous marriage can be characterized by the degree of relatedness between the spouses: first cousins, double first cousins, half first cousins, first cousins once removed, second cousins, second cousins once removed and third cousins.
+Consanguineous marriages have been described as an important factor contributing to increased congenital malformations.
+A consanguineous marriage can be characterized by the degree of relatedness between the spouses: first cousins, double first cousins, half first cousins, first cousins once removed, second cousins, second cousins once removed and third cousins.
 Genetic effects of consanguinity can be traced to the fact that the inbred individual may carry two copies of a gene that was present in a single copy in the common ancestor of his/her consanguineous parents.
-A recessive gene may thus come to light for the first time in an inbred Conclusion: The prevalence of congenital anomalies was mostly observed in consanguineous marriages compared to non consanguineous marriages.
+A recessive gene may thus come to light for the first time in an inbred descendant after having remained hidden for generations.
+For this reason, consanguinity influences the incidence of some inherited diseases.